rticommunity/rticonnextdds-examples/examples/connext_dds/fragmented_data_statistics/README.md

 fragments.
 Assuming no repairs are sent, this means that the fragment counters should be three times higher than the sample counters.

-On the subscriber application we expect:
+In the subscriber application, we retrieve the DataReader Protocol Status and log the relevant values.
+The expected output is:

 ```plaintext
 Fragmented Data Statistics: